XRPLF/XRPL-Standards/XLS-0033d-multi-purpose-tokens/README.md

 #### A.1.8.
 Why is there no `MPTokenRedeem` Transaction?

 This is because holders of a MPT can use a normal payment transaction to send MPT back to the issuer, thus "redeeming" it and removing it from circulation.
 Note that one consequence of this design choice is that MPT issuer accounts may not also hold `MPToken` objects because, if the issuer could do such a thing, it would be ambiguous where incoming MPT payments should go (i.e., should that payment be a redemption and reduce the total amount of outstanding issuance, or should that payment go into an issuer's `MPToken` amount, and still be considered as "in circulation."
-For simplicity, we chose the former design, restricting MPT issuers from having `MPToken` objects at all.
+For simplicity, we chose the former design, restricting MPT issuers from having `MPToken` objects at all).

 #### A.1.9.
 Why can't MPToken Issuers also hold their own balances of MPT in a MPToken object?